neha-belthur/Topic-Modeling/README.md

 1. Clean new articles to remove unwanted characters/ words
 2. Pre-process the text: create bag of words and tf-idf scores
 3. Fit LDA model
-4. Visualioze LDA model output
+4. Visualize LDA model output